-Composting is really just the utilization of nature’s natural process of breaking down dead plant material and turning it back into soil.
-With this comes a lot of nutrition, which boosts the soil’s ability to grow more plants.
+Gardeners love compost because it is so rich in nutrients and adds so much value you when add it to your soil.
+Composting is really just nature’s natural process of breaking down dead plant material and turning it back into soil.
+With this comes a lot of organic matter, which boosts the soil’s ability to grow more plants.
 When a gardener composts, he or she is just speeding up the natural process through the knowledgeable manipulation of the factors that go into the breaking down of dead plant material.

-These factors are: heat, nutrient mix, oxygen, and moisture.
+The factors that break down these materials into compost are: heat, nutrient mix, oxygen, and moisture.
 Heat is created by the bacteria and microbes as they break down the plant matter.
 The nutrient mix determines how active and healthy those microbes will be and how much they’ll have to “eat” while the oxygen level will determine how many microbes there will be.
 Finally, the moisture content will affect all of these things.
 All four elements working together create a micro-ecosystem that the gardener is attempting to optimize.

 The main ingredients, or nutrients, a gardener is adding to the compost heap are carbon and nitrogen (C or N).
 Most agree that the optimum mixture is 25-30:1 carbon to nitrogen.
 So for every twenty-five or thirty pounds of carbon, you should be adding a pound of nitrogen.
 This is easily measured by the type of material you’re using.
 Some are a roughly even mix, such as grass clippings and sod, while others are weighted in either C or N’s direction.
 Shredded newspaper is mostly carbon, as are feathers and leaves.
 Dry manure and urine are heavy with nitrogen, as are coffee grounds.